- Open fire

 Over three floors.
 Two bedrooms: 1 x double with en-suite shower, basin and WC, 1 x mezzanine single.
 Open plan living area with kitchen, dining area and sitting area with woodburning stove.

 Electric central heating with woodburning stove.
 Electric oven and hob, microwave, fridge/freezer, dishwasher, TV with Freeview, DVD, CD/radio, selection of books, games and DVDs.
 Fuel, power and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair on request.
 Roadside parking by the cottage on a first come, first served basis.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shops and pubs 2 mins walk.
 Note: Limited headroom on mezzanine.
+Note: Due to the age of the cottage, the stairs are steep.

 - Last minute